 Your AI Data Stays Private by Default

 Most AI services train on your data by default.
 Your conversations, your prompts, your business context, all feeding the next model update.
-On Raq.com, that is blocked from day one.
+On Raq.com, that is blocked by default for core text AI work, with live web search handled as a separate, explicit exception.

 The default is the problem